Skip to content

 Water

-In Pottawattamie County, the biggest aquatic ecosystem also happens to be America’s longest river, the Missouri.
-This river has helped shape the land and its floodplain, and seasonal flooding has provided the nutrients that made this area ideal for farming.
+Pottawattamie County’s biggest aquatic ecosystem is also America’s longest river — the Missouri.
+This river has helped shape the land and its floodplain.
+Seasonal flooding has also provided the nutrients that made this area ideal for farming.
+The richness of Iowa’s soils means that the aquatic ecosystems found here are rich in natural plant and animal life, such as the Blackbird Marsh.

 Scroll to learn more